xsolla/pay-station-sdk/README.md

 1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
    - The financial details component will be updated with transaction details once the payment is completed.
 1. Initialize the SDK with your environment parameters.
-1. Get the access token for the initialized SDK.
+1. Set the access token for the initialized SDK.
 1. Initialize the payment form with the PayPal payment method ID and return URL.
    - The return URL is used to redirect the user once payment is completed on PayPal’s side.
    - `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.